IS A MEMBER OF YOUR STAFF/ TEAM INNOVATIVE OR CREATIVE ENOUGH TO WIN THIS INTERNATIONAL AWARD?

 Up to a maximum of 3 candidates will be shortlisted from the submissions by Council and the Company Member who made the nomination will be notified no later than 31 December.

-The final submission, by way of a 3-minute video from the candidate themselves, will be shown at the General Assembly in February.
+The final submission, by way of a 3-minute video from the candidate themselves, will be shown at the General Assembly in February, voted on by the members present.

 The winner will be announced at the IMEX Frankfurt Gala Evening and will receive by way of recognition one free registration place, including accommodation, at one of any of the IAPCO education programmes (valid for an 18 month period), and will be entitled to display the Award Mark on their business cards, stationery, biographical details and cv.